 One of our favorite places in Switzerland is the Alpine village of Grand Saint Bernard.
 It is situated in the foothills of Mount Blanc right at Italy’s border.
 The St. Bernard dog used to be bred here by Augustinian monks.
 In the summer months one can still see these gentle giants at the traveler’s hospice for which they were named.
 This dog is renowned for its capabilities as an avalanche search dog.
 The small cask of brandy at their neck is a long-standing myth.
 But the myth is perpetuated for the sake of the tourists and their cameras.
 The most famous St. Bernard is “Barry” having saved over forty lost mountaineers.

 I can put my hope and trust in Him because His help is timely.
 He rides the heavens to my rescue and He is never late.
 He hears me the second I cry out to Him and He never disappoints.
-He has come through for me again and again.
+Even though there are times He tests my faith and arrives at the very last moment, He has come through for me again and again.
 Why should I ever doubt or fear?

 Lord, next time I am tempted to doubt, give me eyes of faith to see You riding the heavens to be my help!